Applying for GATE – some important information and deadlines:

 The GATE program is an ideal venue to offer meaningful and challenging educational experiences which embrace Alberta Education's Inspiring Education vision for emerging citizens who will display competencies and attributes which will be particularly important to success in the future.
 These competencies include:

 Engaged Thinker – students with an inquisitive, engaged mind, and students who are prepared to ask “why?” and think critically about the answers they receive.
 These people become life-long learners.
 GATE students particularly, have numerous opportunities to discuss and debate, and to be challenged in new ways.
-Staff engage students through frequent inquiry-based learning projects, and intentionally designing lessons encorporating multiple intelligences, at all grade levels.
+Staff engage students through frequent inquiry-based learning projects, and intentionally designing lessons incorporating multiple intelligences, at all grade levels.

 Ethical Citizen - Citizens of tomorrow must be ethical, empathetic, compassionate and respectful to truly grow and thrive.
 Opportunities abound to become involved, such as in school leadership, outdoor pursuits, and the Youth Volunteer Corp (YVC) where students learn about world issues, non-government organizations (NGOs) and reach out to make a difference in the world.

 Entrepreneurial Spirit – To shape innovative ideas into real-world solutions, graduating students need to be motivated, resourceful and resilient citizens.
-Through expereinces on and off campus, QEHS encourages students to be bold, embrace leadership, and actively seek new opportunities.
+Through experiences on and off campus, QEHS encourages students to be bold, embrace leadership, and actively seek new opportunities.

 Learning at QEHS: